-There are two required texts for this class and three recommended texts.
-They can be purchased at the Co-op.
-As many of the readings as possible will be on Reserve at PCL; these readings, naturally, can be supplemented as a student's interests dictate by material in print and online.
+There are two required texts for this class and four recommended texts.
+All six can be purchased at the Co-op.
+As many of the readings as possible will be on reserve at PCL; these readings, naturally, should be supplemented as a student's interests dictate by material in print and online.